 The Bakery Promise: A Swamp Cats Tale

-In the heart of Whiskerwind Village, where swamp cats lived in cozy cottages among lily pads, young Pip Pawsworth loved nothing more than inventing things in her family’s famous floating bakery.
-As a result, with her striped fur always dusted with flour, Pip helped her grandmother bake the most magical treats in all the swamps.
+In the heart of Whiskerwind Village, where swamp cats lived in cozy cottages among lily pads, young Pip Pawsworth loved inventing things in her family’s famous floating bakery.
+With her striped fur always dusted with flour, Pip helped her grandmother bake the most magical treats in all the swamps.

 Pip mixing dough in floating bakery kitchen.